AdobeDocs/experience-platform.en/help/destinations/catalog/crm/zendesk.md

 1. Monitor the segment summary and ensure that the count of profiles corresponds to the count within the segment.
 ![Platform UI screenshot example showing Segment.](../../assets/catalog/crm/zendesk/segment.png)

 1. Log in to the [!DNL Zendesk] website, then navigate to the **[!UICONTROL Contacts]** page to check if the profiles from the segment have been added.
-This list can be configured to display columns for the additional fields created with the segment Mapping ID and segment statuses.
+This list can be configured to display columns for the additional fields created with the segment **[!UICONTROL Mapping ID]** and segment statuses.
 ![Zendesk UI screenshot showing the Contacts page with the additional fields created with the segment name.](../../assets/catalog/crm/zendesk/contacts.png)

 1. You can alternatively drill down into an individual **[!UICONTROL Person]** page and check the **[!UICONTROL Additional fields]** section displaying the segment name and segment statuses.